Politics of Bulgaria: Parliamentary

-After the fall of the communism in 1989, the former communist party was restructured and succeeded by the Bulgarian Socialist Party (BSP), which won the first post-communist elections for the Constitutional Assembly in 1990 with a small majority.
+After the fall of communism in 1989, the former communist party was restructured and succeeded by the Bulgarian Socialist Party (BSP), which won the first post-communist elections for the Constitutional Assembly in 1990 with a small majority.
 Meanwhile, Zhelyu Zhelev, a communist-era dissident from the new democratic party - Union of Democratic Forces (abbreviated in Bulgarian as SDS), was elected president by the Assembly in 1990.
 In the first years after the change of regime, Bulgarian politics had to (re)establish the foundations of a democratic society in the country after nearly fifty years of de facto totalitarian communism.
 The so-called period of transition (from a Soviet socialist model to an economic structure focused on development through economic growth) began in the early 1990s.
-The politics of Bulgaria was aimed at joining the European Union and the NATO fold, as the alliances were recognised to have political agendas similar to the goals of the new Bulgarian democracy.
+The politics of Bulgaria was aimed at joining the European Union and NATO, as the alliances were recognised to have political agendas similar to the goals of the new Bulgarian democracy.

 In contemporary Bulgaria, the government and its leader - the Prime Minister, have more political influence and significance than the President.
 Thus, the parliamentary elections set the short-term social and political environment in the country since the cabinet (chosen by the Prime Minister and approved by the parliament) decides how the country is governed while the President can only make suggestions and impose vetoes.

-In the first parliamentary elections held under the new constitution of Bulgaria, in October 1991, the Union of Democratic Forces (SDS) party won a plurality of the seats, having won 110 out of the 240 seats, and created a cabinet alone with the support of the Movement for Rights and Freedoms—a liberal party (in Bulgarian abbreviated: DPS) which is widely perceived as a party of the ethnic Turks minority in Bulgaria.
+In the first parliamentary elections held under the new constitution of Bulgaria, in October 1991, the Union of Democratic Forces (SDS) party won a majority of the seats, having won 110 out of the 240 seats, and created a cabinet with only the support of the Movement for Rights and Freedoms—a liberal party (in Bulgarian abbreviated: DPS) which is widely perceived as a party of the ethnic Turks minority in Bulgaria.
 Yet, their government collapsed in late 1992, and was succeeded by a technocratic team put forward by the Bulgarian Socialist Party (BSP), which served until 1994 when it also collapsed.
-The President dissolved the government and appointed a provisional one to serve until early parliamentary elections could be held in December.
+The president dissolved the government and appointed a provisional one to serve until early parliamentary elections could be held in December.

-BSP won convincingly these elections in December 1994 with a majority of 125 seats out of the 240.
-Due to the severe economic crisis in Bulgaria during their government, BSP's cabinet collapsed and in 1997 a caretaker cabinet was appointed by the President, again, to serve until early parliamentary elections could be held in April 1997.
+BSP won these elections convincingly in December 1994 with a majority of 125 seats out of the 240.
+Due to the severe economic crisis in Bulgaria during their government, BSP's cabinet collapsed and in 1997 a caretaker cabinet was appointed by the president, again, to serve until early parliamentary elections could be held in April 1997.

 The April 1997 elections resulted in a landslide victory for the SDS, winning a majority of 137 seats in parliament, and allowing them to form the next government.
 This proved to be the first post-communist government that did not collapse and served its full 4-year term until 2001.